owcer/code-api/README.md

  * @param {number} itemSlotIndex - 0-indexed
  * @param {string} itemName - Can be 'Air', in which case itemAmount will be ignored and the slot will be cleared.
  * @param {PNull<number>} [itemAmount] - -1 for infinity.
 Should not be set, or null, for items that are not stackable.
  * @param {ItemAttributes} [attributes] - An optional object for certain types of item.
-For guns this can contain the shotsLeft field which is the amount of ammo the gun currently has.
+For guns this can contain the shotsLeft field which is the amount of ammo the gun has.
- * @param {boolean} [tellClient] - whether to tell client about it - results in desync between client and server if client doesnt locally perform the same action
+ * @param {boolean} [tellClient] - whether to tell client about it - results in desync between client and server if client doesnt locally perform the same action.
  * @returns {void}
  */
 setItemSlot(playerId, itemSlotIndex, itemName, itemAmount, attributes, tellClient)